HiredMagician/SpiderBone/README.md

 	exp()
 ```
 ***
-if I tell you too code they do same thing
+if I tell you two code they do same thing
 <br></br>
 you may say: what happen? where is code? or even what a hell?
 <br></br>